-Students completing the UA's dietetics coursework have a 90 percent placement rate for internship programs, compared with the national average of 60 percent.
-This experience gives them the skills and abilities they need to pass the national registered dietician (RD) exam.
-As of the year 2000, none of the UA dietetics graduates has ever failed this exam, yielding a 100 percent pass rate.
+Students completing the UA's dietetics coursework have a 95 percent placement rate for internship programs, compared with the national average of 60 percent.
+This experience gives them the skills and abilities they need to pass the national registered dietitian (RD) exam.
+As of the year 2002, UA dietetics graduates are yielding a 99 percent pass rate.
+Alumni comments: